Jennifer Baldwin--Therapist, Theologian, Trainer

 Jennifer provides individual and family psychotherapy, group and individual movement experiences to connect more fully with our bodyminds, and is the author or editor of several books including Trauma Sensitive Theology, Sensing Sacred:, and Embracing the Ivory Tower and Stained Glass Windows.
 She is available for speaking events, small group trainings, clergy training, retreats, movement explorations, and psychotherapy.

-Purchase on Proquest
+For Purchase on Amazon

 Grounding Flight Wellness Center